What are the most POPULAR dark gray paint colours?

-The great thing about Steel Wool is its flexibility, nodding at both the blue and the violet end of things without 100% commitment to either.
+The great thing about Steel Wool is its flexibility, nodding at the blue and the violet end of things without 100% commitment.
 And it does all of this while still looking more or less ‘gray’, as shown in this next entryway photo…

 The trim colour in the above photo is Benjamin Moore Cloud White, a white with a wink of warmth to offset the cool approach of Steel Wool.

 FULL Paint Colour Review of Benjamin Moore Steel Wool